 Amazon EKS: A Kubernetes Service in AWS

-After understanding the functions of AWS, let’s move on to Kubernetes, which is simply an open-source organizational software designed to deploy and manage cloud workloads through various containerized (a standard way to package an application’s code, configurations, and dependencies into a single object) applications at scale.
-Anyone using Kubernetes on the AWS Cloud platform will gain flexibility and enhanced security of the entire AWS infrastructure.
-Not only this, but it also offers powerful container deployment, management and scaling functions of Kubernetes.
+After understanding the functions of AWS, let’s move on to Kubernetes, which is an open-source organizational software designed to deploy and manage cloud workloads through various containerized applications at scale.

-Kuberntes groups containers into logical grouping for discoverability and management, once this has been performed, it launches them into clusters.
-In short, it’s a container management platform which is a hosted form of Kubernetes on Amazon Web Service allowing the user to run containerized applications such as batch processing workers, microservices and platforms as a service (PaaS).
+Kubernetes groups containers into logical groupings for discoverability too.
+Once this has been performed, it launches them into clusters.
+Again, it’s a container management platform that allows the operator to run containerized applications, i.e. batch processing for workers, microservices and platforms as a service (PaaS).

-The Amazon EKS has a four step process starting with the provisioning of a EKS cluster where EKS automatically installs and arranges the Kubernetes masters.
-In the first step, one must build an Amazon EKS cluster in the AWS Management Console.
-Then it moves to the launcher phase, where the Amazon EKS Cluster registers and adds worker nodes.
+The Amazon EKS has a four step process.
+First, starting from the provision of EKS cluster where EKS automatically installs and arranges the Kubernetes masters.
+Also, in this step, you’ll have to build an Amazon EKS cluster in the AWS Management Console.
+Then on to the launcher phase, where the Amazon EKS Cluster registers and adds worker nodes.
 The Amazon EKS provides an AWS CloudFormation template that is capable of automatically configuring the worker nodes.
-As soon as the cluster is ready, the configuration of a favorite Kubernetes tools such as kubectl is done, which helps in communication with the cluster.
-Finally, it runs the Kubernetes applications by deploying the Kubernetes apps to the EKS cluster.
-In this step, the management and deployment of applications began in the same way as the Amazon EKS cluster would work on any Kubernetes environment.
+As soon as the cluster is ready, and the configuration of a favorite Kubernetes tool… kubectl, which helps in communication with the cluster, it runs the Kubernetes applications by deploying the Kubernetes apps to the EKS cluster.
+Next, the management and deployment of applications began in the same way an Amazon EKS cluster would work on any Kubernetes environment.

-In short, Amazon Elastic Container Service for Kubernetes (Amazon EKS) is simply a managed infrastructure that creates easiness while running the Kubernetes on AWS infrastructure without any need of installing or even operating Kubernetes clusters.
-Additionally making the Kubernetes infrastructure an easy and best option for managing, deploying and scaling of containerized applications.
+In short, Amazon Elastic Container Service for Kubernetes (Amazon EKS) is simply a managed infrastructure that creates ease of use while running the Kubernetes (without any need of installing or even operating Kubernetes clusters).
+Additionally, making the Kubernetes infrastructure an easy and best option for managing, deploying and scaling of containerized applications.
 It definitely scales the Kubernetes control plane including the API servers & backend persistence layer to detect fault tolerance and errors, also to enhance availability.
 Amazon EKS is combined with numerous AWS functions in order to deliver scalability and security of applications.
-Numerous companies have started to adopt the Amazon EKS because of its greater benefits including GoDaddy, Snapchat, Logicworks, Zendesk, Pearson, Honeywell, Ticketmaster and various others.
+Companies have started to adopt Amazon’s EKS service because of its greater benefits.
+Companies such as GoDaddy, Snapchat, Logicworks, Zendesk, Pearson, Honeywell, Ticketmaster and various others.

 Following are some use cases of Amazon EKS.